kryton-me/kryton-me.github.io/2022-04-WindowsTools.md

 ---

 # Intro
 If I need to use windows what tools do I need to install to make it more useful.
-In the Unix / Linux word a lots of this would be built in / available via a package manager.
+In the Unix / Linux world a lots of this would be built in or available via a package manager.

 # Text Editor - Notepad++
 [Download exe here](https://notepad-plus-plus.org/downloads/)